SirPelmesh/RC6/README.md

 <li>bytes,</li>
 <li>bytearray.</li>
 </ul>
 Except key.
-Key is always a string.
+Key is always a string. <br>

 There are the following files:
 <ul>